whyrusleeping/rmake/readme.md

 for all the files your build process needs, This only needs to be done once per project. rmake will also keep track of the mod times on files and only update the files on the server if youve made a change.

+With the our latest version of rmake, you will also have to specify the jobs that have to be run in order to allow the system to distribute the builds across multiple servers.

 Next set the servers location with

     rmake server myserver.com:1234